matteobecchi/timeseries_analysis/docs/source/index.rst

-.. dynsight documentation master file, created by sphinx-quickstart on Thu Oct 19 15:55:32 2023.
+.. onion-clustering documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 .. toctree::
    :hidden:
-   :caption: dynsight
+   :caption: onion-clustering
    :maxdepth: 2

-   SOAPify <soapify>
-   timeSOAP <time_soap>
-   LENS <lens>
-   onion clustering <onion>
-   data processing <data_processing>
-   HDF5er <hdf5er>

 .. toctree::
   :hidden: